jpawlyn/offline-demo-app/README.md

 # Offline Demo App

-This is a simple Ruby on Rails app showing how a service worker can be used to cache pages and display them offline.
+This is a simple Ruby on Rails app showing how a service worker can be used to cache pages and display them offline using [Google Workbox](https://developer.chrome.com/docs/workbox).
 It has a default offline fallback for pages that are not cached and for routes not annotated with `no_fallback`.

 View the deployed [offline demo app](https://offline-demo-app.onrender.com/) (may take a little time to spin up).